dhsudarshan/RayTracing/README.md

 The renderer outputs images in the **PPM** image format and implements several fundamental rendering techniques, including multiple material models and BVH acceleration.

 > **Status:** On hold.
 The project has achieved its primary learning goals and is not under active development.
-Future improvements may be added as time permits.
+Future improvements may be added as time permits.git

 ---